darnocer/blog/content/tips/disable-swipe-gesture.md

 ---
-title: Disable Swipe to Go Back Gesture
+title: Disable Swipe to 'Go Back' Gesture
-summary: It's not helpful more times than it is
+summary: Is it just me or is it unhelpful more times than it is helpful
-date: 2023-11-02
+date: 2023-11-04
 aliases:
 tags:
   - efficiency
-draft: true
+draft: false
 type:
   - tip
 layout: